- AT THE POETRY CENTER

 · Creative reading and writing lessons delivered by teaching artists and graduate creative writing interns prior to poet/author visit.

-· A one-hour visit to your school site which typically includes a 20 minute reading and 20 minute Q&A session (depending on age group).
+· A one-hour visit by poet/author to your school site which typically includes a 20 minute reading and 20 minute Q&A session (depending on age group).

 Interested in joining the wait list to host a poet or author at your school?